riboflavin/test-framer-sync/compare/fireflies-ai-vs-granola.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Fireflies.ai and Granola
 - Fireflies.ai: Pros - Wide compatibility with various platforms, detailed summaries and action items, feature-rich for deeper insights, easy setup.
 Cons - Free plan limitations, transcription accuracy issues, cluttered UI with slight learning curve, excessive email notifications.
 - Granola: Pros - Minimal and user-friendly app, no meeting bot required, custom templates for tailored summaries, accurate transcription quality.
 Cons - MacOS only with Windows version pending, limited integrations, lacks multi-user features, still adding basic capabilities as a new product.
-In general, users say that Fireflies.ai: - Wide compatibility – works with Zoom, Teams, Meet, etc. via bot​reddit.com .
-- Detailed summaries & action items emailed after each meeting​g2.com .
-- Feature-rich (keywords, sentiment, task assignments) for deeper insights​reddit.com .
-- Easy setup; “just invite the bot and it works” feedback from users​g2.com
-..
-However, they also say: - Free plan limits (few monthly minutes, storage 0.8k min) encourage upgrade​reddit.com .
-- Transcription ~90% accurate, some errors with accents or jargon​reddit.com .
-- UI can feel cluttered due to many features, slight learning curve​reddit.com .
-- Lots of email notifications (every meeting by default) – can overwhelm heavy meeting users​g2.com ..
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
 | Feature                           | Fireflies.ai          | Granola               |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ✅ Free trial (25 meetings) |